astropy/pyvo/docs/mivot/index.rst

 Layer 0: ModelViewer
 --------------------
 Provide the MIVOT block as it is in the VOTable: No references are resolved.
-The Mivot block is provided as an lxml tree.
+The Mivot block is provided as an xml tree.

 Layer 1: ModelViewerLayer1
 --------------------------